OrleansContrib/Orleans.Providers.EntityFramework/README.md

 }
 ```

-_If you use conventions (as described, configuring GrainStorageConventionOptions) you're context should contain DbSets for your models._
+_If you use conventions (as described, configuring GrainStorageConventionOptions) your context should contain DbSets for your models._

 ```c#
 public DbSet<Box> Boxes { get; set; }